evelgus/ExchangeRateChallenge/README.md

 Currently there are two data providers - real and dummy.
 To switch between data provider you need to change <em>real_data_source.enabled</em> property.

 ## Caching
 Spring cache was used for caching data provier data.
-Cache TTl can be changed by <em>caching.spring.ratesTTL</em> propery
+Cache TTL can be changed by <em>caching.spring.ratesTTL</em> propery